EasyNetDev/ntfs3-dkms/README.md

 This driver is the original driver from Kernel Sources and made in form of DKMS to be build on systems that are not shipped yet with NTFS3 driver, like Debian.

-Because each major Kernel release could happend to have API/ABI change.
-In this case a driver from a previous version or later version can't be compiled o a specific Kernel version.
+Because each major Kernel release could happend to have API/ABI change, I need to add the driver for that specific major release in a different directory.
+A driver from a previous version or later version most of the time can't be compiled to a newer specific Kernel version.

 In case the DKMS doesn't include a specific A.B version of Kernel driver, just create a folder under ntfs3/ named A.B (Major and Minor version of the Kernel) and add from that Kernel sources the driver form linux-A.B.C/fs/ntfs3 all files.